Assessment of the Academic Program

 - Administrative offices that report to the Office of the Provost and Dean of the Faculty participate in an annual review process that outlines their goals, strategies for improvement, and future plans to meet goals.

-- The Provost and Dean of the Faculty Office works closely with the Office of Foundation and Corporate Relations in order to ensure that effective assessment mechanisms are included in external grant pursuits.
+- The Provost and Dean of the Faculty Office works closely with the Office of Grants and Foundation Relations in order to ensure that effective assessment mechanisms are included in external grant pursuits.